 These health risks and assets are not experienced equally by everyone in cities.
 Around the world, and in the inner-city environment where we work, much of the burden falls on the most vulnerable groups, like families on low incomes.

 We try to get deep under the skin of what drives health in urban areas.

 In our work, we explore a small number of urban health issues at a time.
 We do this through focused programmes of work.
-We’re currently working on reducing childhood obesity and slowing people's progression to multiple long-term conditions.
-We will begin our next programme in 2019.
+We’re currently working on reducing childhood obesity, slowing people's progression to multiple long-term conditions, and finding innovative solutions to the health effects of air pollution.

 We also target our work on an area in inner-city London that has a lot in common with other urban areas around the world.
 Our boroughs are typical examples of urban environments — for example, compared to London averages, they have close to twice the amount of social housing; half the amount of green space; and a much wider range of income and health outcomes.

 To tackle complex urban health issues, we research, test what works in practice, and share what we learn.